danieljbrooks/statistical-drafting-website/README.md

 3. The recommended pick order table will populate with all cards in the set

 ### Managing Your Collection
-1. Click the "Add Card" button to open the card search modal
+1. Click the "Find Card" button to open the card search modal
 2. Type the name of a card to search for it
 3. Click on a card in the search results to add it to your collection
 4. Use the "Remove" button in the collection table to remove cards
-5. Use the "Clear Collection" button to remove all cards at once
+5. Use the "New Draft" button to remove all cards at once

 ### Understanding the Ratings
 - **Rating**: Current recommended rating (0-100) based on your collection
-- **P1P1 Rating**: First pick, first pack rating (baseline rating)
-- **Synergy**: Difference between current rating and P1P1 rating (shows how much your collection improves the card)
+- **Synergy**: Difference between current rating and baseline rating (shows how much your collection improves the card)

 ### Color Coding
 - **High Rating** (70+): Green